nickp60/EzClermont/README.md

 ```
 for i in strain1 strain2 strain3;
 	do
-	python3 clermontPCR.py ${i} >> results.txt
+	  ezclermont ${i} >> results.txt
 done
 ```

-This is provided with no guarantee that it will correlate nicely with your experimental data.
-If your PCRs work nicely in the lab and disagree with what this program tells you, I would say 'bands don't lie' and move on.

 Have fun!

 ### Testing
 The tests can be run by either unittests or nosetests.
-I dont have a validating C phylotype example, due to some [discrepancies](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105395) noted in the literature

 ### Requirements
 #### commandline tool